LucianoAdonis/lucianoadonis.github.io/index.md

 ### Meta

-- [Markdown](./pages/markdown-reference.md): Things I have recollected figuring things in this website.
+- [Markdown](./pages/markdown-reference.md): examples of interesting things that I had to use to make some pages from this site.

 ---